ElysiumWare/empyrean_api_universal/README.md

 The universal "API" (Not Really)

+Bug fixes won't be renamed or put in a new folder when uploaded unless they are incompatible with old versions.

 This is more of an interface that makes it easy to access variables without an actual API.
 All outputs are in raw data.